 Uganda also known as the Pearl of Africa is a land of pristine natural beauty and a tourist haven for many visitors from all across the world.
-Uganda Safaris and Tours offer some of Africa’s finest geographical and natural beauty.
-The country is the Source of the mighty River Nile and home to one of the greatest concentrations of primates on the planet.
-Uganda Safari Adventures offer a true African game waiting to be discovered, Uganda African Safari brings you close to encounter the abundant wildlife that roams freely in the different Uganda Safari National Parks and Jungle Reserves.
-The many good reviews that have constantly followed Uganda Safari bookings clearly show that the country is a tourist paradise with world-class hotels, hospitable people, good climate and an abundance of wildlife which make a Uganda Safari experience one of the must do things for a safari in Africa.
+It is also a positive statement to say Uganda is Africa condensed, with the best of everything the continent has to offer packed into one unique and beautiful destination.
+Uganda Safaris and Tours offer some of Africa’s finest geographical and natural beauty taking you home to; one of the highest concentrations of primates in the world, including half of the remaining mountain gorillas roaming freely in Uganda’s Bwindi Impenetrable Forest and Mgahinga National Park.
+Source to the mighty River Nile, the world’s longest river, surges out of Lake Victoria, Africa’s largest lake.
+Uganda is also arguably one of the best bird-watching destinations in the world with about 1066 bird species.
+Uganda Safari Holidays offer a true African game waiting to be discovered, there is no such thing as a crowd even in the most popular parks in the country.
+A Uganda African Safari is clear proof of Winston Churchill’s words when he called Uganda “the pearl of Africa” as Uganda tours bring you close to encounter the abundant wildlife that roams freely in the different Uganda Safari National Parks and Jungle Reserves.
+The many good reviews that have constantly followed Uganda Safari bookings clearly show that the country is a tourist paradise with world-class hotels, hospitable people, a good climate and an abundance of wildlife which make Uganda Safari packages one of the must-do things for a safari in Africa.

 Uganda Best time for Safari